chernistry/tr808ish/backlog/closed/16-voice-parameter-controls.md

 ## Objective

-Add real-time parameter controls for each voice - the "крутилки" that make TR-808 legendary.
+Add real-time parameter controls for each voice - the "knobs" that make TR-808 legendary.
 Each voice needs tunable parameters that affect synthesis in real-time.

 ---